sul-dlss-labs/ld4p-marcxml-to-bibframe2/README.md

 - Uses the Marc4J library to transform the MARC record to MarcXML.

--- The MARC record must have the authority key delimiter  output in the system record dump.
+    - The MARC record must have the authority key delimiter  output in the system record dump.
--- When encountering an authority key subfield delimiter ('?' or '=') it will add a subfield 0 to the MarcXML record -- for each 92X field in order to leverage the functionality of the LOC marc2bibframe converter's ability to create -- bf:hasAuthority elements for URI's present in that subfield (BF1.0).
+    - When encountering an authority key subfield delimiter ('?' or '=') it will add a subfield 0 to the MarcXML record
+    - for each 92X field in order to leverage the functionality of the LOC marc2bibframe converter's ability to create
+    - bf:hasAuthority elements for URI's present in that subfield (BF1.0).

--Look for the Marcxml file and send it to the LOC BF1 converter
+- Look for the Marcxml file and send it to the LOC BF1 converter

 All files are moved to the Archive/.. folder for future reference.